-- 1 Check "Enable motion detection." - 2 Click on "New" to have a new window to monitor video. - 3 Enter in a window name. - Adjust the "Sensitivity" and "Percentage" levels according to the local environment.
-The highest sensitivity and lowest percentage provides the most sensitive setting. - S Click on save to enable the activity display.
+- 1 Check "Enable motion detection." - 2 Click on "New" to have a new window to monitor video. - 3 Enter in a window name. - 4 Adjust the "Sensitivity" and "Percentage" levels according to the local environment.
+The highest sensitivity and lowest percentage provides the most sensitive setting.
+Percentage refers to the area that is covered by motion before detection is intialized. - © Click on save to enable the activity display.